About

 Oftentimes, those humans are singled out for particularly atrocious persecution.
 And that’s reflected in my work, too.

 Q9.
-Sometimes I can’t tell what is going on with sex in your work.
+Sometimes I can’t tell what is going on within your work.

 There’s a lot of overt and subtle scrutiny about who we love, who we have sex with, and oftentimes that directly affects whether and how and where we get to publish or exhibit or talk about or share our work.
-Each time I’ve created a work that involves queer sexuality or eroticism and I sense a kind of audience surprise, I feel angry that this because nearly all of us were forcibly prevented from creating or sharing these works over the many centuries.
+Access to free expression is also a timespace shifting sandstorm

 My desire is simply to create a piece in which I openly recognize and represent my own psyche.
 But sometimes that turns out to be transgressive.
 I think that happens to almost everyone, and it’s a worthy challenge to keep on expressing your own experience.